Skip to main content

 Selection Responsibility

-All Research Services Librarians at the WVU Health Sciences Library, including the Director, have responsibility for determining which items will be added to or removed from the library's collection in their assigned subject areas.
+The WVU Libraries' collections strategist is responsible for determining which items will be added to or removed from the library's collection.

 WVU faculty, staff, and students are encouraged to use the WVU Libraries’ Suggest a Purchase form to recommend and suggest new information resources.
-Suggestions for the collection may also be submitted at the Access Services Desk or emailed to the appropriate subject liaison librarian.
 Recommendations are evaluated according to the guidelines outlined in this policy.
 Selection decisions are based on the relevance of items to the clinical practice, curriculum, and research needs of the greatest number of WVU faculty, staff, and students, as well as other guidelines specified in this policy.

 Selection Criteria